-Located at the northern end of the Ten Thousand Islands on Florida's gulf coast, the Rookery Bay National Estuarine Research Reserve (RBNRR) represents one of the few remaining undisturbed mangrove estuaries in North America.
-RBNRR is managed by the Florida Department of Environmental Protection's Office of Resilience & Coastal Protection, in cooperation with the National Oceanic and Atmospheric Administration (NOAA), and encompasses two aquatic preserves - Rookery Bay Aquatic Preserve and Cape Romano-Ten Thousand Islands aquatic preserves.
+Located at the northern end of the Ten Thousand Islands on Florida's Gulf Coast, the Rookery Bay National Estuarine Research Reserve represents one of the few remaining undisturbed mangrove estuaries in North America.
+The research reserve is managed by the Florida Department of Environmental Protection's Office of Resilience and Coastal Protection in cooperation with the National Oceanic and Atmospheric Administration (NOAA), and encompasses two aquatic preserves - Rookery Bay and Cape Romano-Ten Thousand Islands.

 Rookery Bay Reserve is located adjacent to Naples, one of the fastest-growing metropolitan areas in the state, and is ideally suited as a regional hub for education and research on estuaries.
 Rookery Bay Reserve's mission is to provide a basis for informed coastal decisions, working in partnership with local communities to promote coastal stewardship.

 The Little Marco Settlement was established in the early 1880s, shortly after the Homestead Act began encouraging Americans to spread out across the country and carve out their piece of paradise.
 Located along the banks of Henderson Creek and Hall Bay, from Shell Island to Little Marco Island, dozens of homesteads formed this waterfront community that predated the city of Naples.
 People primarily made a living off the richness of the estuary, catching fish, harvesting shellfish and growing small plots of winter vegetables.